-Primary industries workers in regional NSW, Greater Sydney Area or from Local Government Areas of Concern, are permitted to travel in a work vehicle, while on duty, with other workers as long as they:
+Primary industries workers in regional NSW and Greater Sydney Area are permitted to travel in a work vehicle, while on duty, with other workers as long as they:

 Business and organisations registered as COVID safe can access their NSW Government QR code and other customised resources online at NSW Government QR code and business resources.

 Under the Public Health (COVID-19 Gathering Restrictions) Order (No 2) Amendment Order (No 2) 2021, farms are not required to have mandatory QR codes.
 Primary industry businesses are strongly encouraged to register as COVID Safe and use QR Codes where possible.